 No one starts RV camping and is excited to dump the shitter.
-No part of that is fun, but I’ll tell you after having to dump the tiny cartridges they have in European RVs, you will appreciate that the U.S. made RVs that have large dump tubes (don’t forget to buy gloves).
+No part of that is fun.
+But I’ll tell you after having to dump the tiny cartridges they have in European RVs, you will appreciate that the U.S. made RVs that have large dump tubes (just don’t forget to buy gloves).

 More importantly, teach your kids that they are capable.
 That they can endure.
 That life doesn’t have to be all fun and entertainment.

 That’s not to say you should let your ego get in the way and create a bigger mess, but modern life rarely gives us the chance to figure things out.
 We are an inventive race.
 When put in stressful situations, we rise to the occasion, develop a plan, and act bravely.
 You are capable of more than you think.